SEO Inc. CEO -Garry Grant as a Podcast Guest.

 I have clients that are over 2000% Oxy, fresh being one of those, your company for as little as $3,000, which is like, uh, see if you hired someone you’re paying ’em right now, let’s say 13 an hour after taxes, 14 an hour.
 I mean, you’re getting really close into that $3,000 a month range.
 Right?
 You could get to the top of Google.

 You’re saying for as little as about 3000 in as much as for a huge brand listing; we have somebody out there listed as a huge company.
 It’s not unusual for a huge company to maybe spend, north of what, $30,000 a month.
 I mean to just dominate the nation.
 Yeah, you could.
 Yeah.
-We have some national companies that are paying five to 10, but you know, depending again on how competitive, uh, the market space is, it could be more so good.
+We have some national companies that are paying five to 10, but you know, depending again on how competitive the market space is, it could be more so good.

 So good.
 Chuck, you have a final question for Garry here to one-up both myself and Dr. Z. Yeah, I was gonna ask Gary, does it matter how long people stay on your website?
 Is that a factor that Google looks at?
 Hmm. .
 Mm.
 Mm.
 Let me think about that one.
 Absolutely.
 Yes.
 Um, because if a user is on there, guess what?

 You’re probably using Google analytics, and they know everything about you.
 So when they see these numbers, like, oh, the guy’s been on the page five minutes, it must be important.
-They’re finding what they’re looking for, and they’re reading it.
+They’re finding what they’re looking for and reading it.
 However, if the guy’s been on the site for five seconds, the bounce rate, which means somebody goes to the site and leaves right away, is super high.

 You’re not offering quality content, or it’s not a quality web website.
 You’re not gonna rank.
 So yes, that is critical.
 Get your site looking good.
 Make the content great.
 Watch those numbers.
 How long are they staying on the site?
 If, if it’s not long, then why are they leaving?
 Let me think about revising the content or calling up Gary and see what the heck’s going on.

-Why is this an ongoing, uh, habitual thing that I need to do?
+Why is this an ongoing, habitual thing that I need to do?
 And not just like a passing thought for me as a business owner.
 Yeah, it shouldn’t be, you know, and, uh, I feel for all business owners, you know, I get up at six, I spend two hours reading emails.
 I go home.
-I craft out time for my family, my four gremlin dogs, uh, my kids, and clean the house and all that kind of stuff.
+I craft out time for my family, my four gremlin dogs, my kids, and clean the house and all that kind of stuff.